 The Chargers’ signal caller doesn’t appear to be hitting any type of sophomore slump, either.
 He’s completing nearly 70% of passes and has more than 950 passing yards through three weeks.

-On the other side of the field, the Raiders’ Carr is now in his eighth season, but is starting to receive recognition for his skills.
-He’s thrown for over 4,000 yards in three consecutive seasons now and is much more consistent compared to his early years.
+On the other side of the field, the Raiders’ Carr is now in his eighth season and is starting to receive recognition for his skills.
+He’s thrown for over 4,000 yards in three consecutive seasons now and is much more consistent than in his early years.

 Carr tossed 27 touchdowns a season ago against only nine interceptions.
 He’s looking solid again this campaign, as he leads the league in passing yards with 1,203.